tfredwell/cs4500/index.rst

 For more detailed information about the various packages, modules, and functions used throughout the Cozmo Build a Plate Game program please see the various links under API.

-We also have information about how the Image Recognition works under Image Recognition.

 For information about how this documentation website was built and how to maintain it visit Documentation under About.